mixmi-git/mixmi-profile-production/README-placeholders.md

 All placeholder content is organized in the `placeholder-data.json` file with the following structure:

-- **Profile**: Basic profile information including name, what you do, and bio
+- **Profile**: Basic profile information including name, what you do, bio, and profile image
 - **Social Links**: Links to social media platforms
 - **Wallet Visibility Defaults**: Settings for wallet visibility
 - **Spotlight Items**: Featured content items with images